DomainTools/api-php/README.md

 ## License ##

-Copyright (C) 2011 by domaintools.com - EuroDNS S.A, DomaintoolsAPI PHP Wrapper is released under the MIT license.
+Copyright (C) 2011 by domaintools.com DomaintoolsAPI PHP Wrapper is released under the MIT license.
 See the LICENSE.md file for details.